0branch/boron/doc/UserManual.rst

 File!
 -----

-A file value is a string which references a file or directory on the local filesystem.
+A file value is a string which names a file or directory on the local filesystem.
 They begin with a percent (%) character.
 If any spaces are present in the path then it must be enclosed in double quotes.